RonaldCast/identityServer4Basic/Readme.md

 **Operational Store:** is keeping the temporary data such as authorization codes and refresh tokens.
 For a better understanding I do encourage you to read the [Identity Server docs](https://identityserver4.readthedocs.io/).

 URL: documention for configuration http://localhost:5000/.well-known/openid-configuration

+### API Resourcer

+In the API resourcer you should add IdentityServer4.AccessTokenValidation NuGet package.